STOP DOING CHEST FLYS

-I’ve gone to this exercise plenty of times for a reason.
+I’ve gone to this cable machine exercise plenty of times for a reason.
 It’s a better and safer alternative to the Dumbbell Fly that allows you to achieve a focused contraction.

-Here’s why I recommend the Cable Fly or Single-Arm Cable Crossover instead of the Bench Chest Fly.
+Here’s why I recommend the Cable Fly or Single-Arm Cable Crossover instead of the Bench Fly.

-Remember, the Cable Fly isn’t locked into being performed on a bench with your arms out to your side.
+Remember, Cable Chest Fly machine exercise isn’t locked into being performed on a bench with your arms out to your side.

-The Cable Fly focuses on taking your arm through a full range of motion for horizontal adduction, realizing that’s the primary function of the chest.
+The cable machine version focuses on taking your arm through a full range of motion for horizontal adduction, realizing that’s the primary function of the chest.

-It’s all about full contraction and that’s exactly what this chest exercise can deliver.
+It’s all about full contraction and that’s exactly what this popular chest exercise can deliver.

 If you can get the resistance across midline at peak pectoral contraction, then you’re doing exactly what you need to do.